christhekeele/shards/README.md

 true
 ```

-And again, let's check it out from any node:
+And again, let's check it out on any node:

 ```erlang
 % as you can see 'k6' was deleted